Silvera0218/Real-time-3D-Wormhole-from-Visualizing-Interstellar-s-Wormhole-/Readme.md

 *Figure 4: A side-view while traversing the wormhole's throat.
 Light from both universes is extremely stretched and distorted, meeting at the "equator" and creating multiple, repeating ghost images.*

 ![Wormhole Simulation Placeholder](image/universe.png)
-*The original figure of  the world in front of wormhole, the skybox is treated in [Panorama to Cubemap](https://jaxry.github.io/panorama-to-cubemap/) *
+*The original figure of the world in front of wormhole.*
 ## Features

 * **Real-time GPU Ray-Tracing:** Utilizes ModernGL to perform parallel ray-tracing on the GPU, enabling a high-framerate, interactive experience.